hulind/chai-as-promised/README.md

 # About Fork

-Fork by hulind, original by domenic (domenic/chai-be-promised).
+Fork by hulind, original by domenic (domenic/chai-be-promised WTFPL lisence).

 # Chai Assertions for Promises